-Course Code MARKETNG 3005 Course Marketing Communications in a Digital World Coordinating Unit Adelaide Business School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 36 hours Available for Study Abroad and Exchange Y Incompatible MARKETNG 2503 Course Description The course aims to provide students with an understanding of the communication aspects of marketing.
+Course Code MARKETNG 3005 Course Marketing Communications in a Digital World Coordinating Unit Marketing Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 36 hours Available for Study Abroad and Exchange Y Incompatible MARKETNG 2503 Course Description The course aims to provide students with an understanding of the communication aspects of marketing.
 It will cover the range of tools available to marketers for the purpose of promotion such as advertising, sales promotion, personal selling, sponsorship, publicity and public relations as well as the process by which these are integrated and planned.

 Course Coordinator: Amelie Burgess

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course, students will be able to: